 In this course, students will physically evaluate adult and pediatric patients.
 Furthermore, they will apply basic and advanced techniques for therapeutic procedures.
 Likewise, they will integrate techniques for administering hyperinflation therapy and physical chest therapy, as well as handling the respiratory airways as they relate to cardiorespiratory care patients.
 (Pre-requisites: CRCP 1011L, 1111L, 1200, 2002)

-CRCP 2031L: Pulmonary Function Tests and Arterial Gases and Laboratory: 3 credits
+CRCP 2031L: Pulmonary Function Tests and Arterial Gases and Laboratory: 3 credits analyze specific lung conditions according to test results.

-In this course, students will evaluate advanced aspects of cardiorespiratory care with emphasis in the performance and analysis of diagnostic lung function tests and arterial gas taking.
-In addition, they will analyze specific lung conditions according to test results.
 Likewise, students will examine the degree of lung deterioration and respiratory failure caused by these diseases.
 This course includes the use of simulator.
 (Pre-requisites: CRCP 1011L, 1111L, 1200, 2002)